-Seven days crossing the heart of the Greater Caucasus.
-The Atsunta Pass trek is Georgia’s classic expedition route – a challenging high-altitude journey that connects two of the country’s most remote and fascinating highland regions: Khevsureti and Tusheti.
+The Atsunta Pass trek is the journey that defines Caucasus trekking.
 At 3,431 meters, the pass itself is one of the highest trekking crossings in Georgia, offering views that stretch across an endless sea of peaks and ridges.
+This is not a casual hike – it’s a true mountain expedition that has connected isolated highland communities for centuries.

 Trek at a Glance